Wooga: History

-In March 2013, Wooga launched both Monster World mobile for iOS and Pearl’s Peril.
-Pearl’s Peril became the company’s fastest selling game.
+In March 2013, Wooga launched both Monster World mobile for iOS and Pearl's Peril.
+Pearl's Peril became the company’s fastest selling game.
 On 10 April 2013, Wooga launched Pocket Village.
-In May, they launched Fantastic Forest and Kingsbridge on the 21st and the 28th, respectively.
+In May, they launched Fantastic Forest and Kingsbridge on 21 and 28 March, respectively.
 In December 2013, Jelly Splash reported monthly active users of 8.2 million.
 In February 2014, Fantastic Forest was relaunched as Farm Tales.

-Investments in smartwatch games in 2015 did not paid off for the game developer and sales plummeted for the first time.
-The trend continued in 2016, when the newly developed games, such as Agent Alice, no longer brought in the same success figures.
+Investments in smartwatch games in 2015 did not pay off and sales plummeted for the first time.
+The trend continued in 2016, when newly developed games, such as Agent Alice, no longer brought in the same success figures.
 That year, the company laid off 40 employees and terminated projects from the previous year.
-After that, the company continued to develop its casual gaming strategy.
+After that, Wooga continued to develop its casual gaming strategy.
 This direction was implemented in particular with the launch of the most successful game to date, June's Journey, at the end of 2017.
-Therefore, Wooga decided to exclusively focus on the casual games segment and on so-called story-driven casual games.
+Wooga decided to exclusively focus on the casual games segment and on story-driven casual games.

 On 20 May 2015, Wooga launched Crazy Kings (developed by TicBits).
 On 6 October 2016, Wooga launched Bubble Island 2.
 As of July 2018, the company employs 200 people.

 In December 2018, Wooga was acquired for more than $200 million by Israeli gaming company Playtika.
-In March 2020, Nai Chang replaced the previous CEO Jens Begemann.
-In the same year, Wooga employed 250 people.
-Since Playtika Holding Corporation's IPO on the US stock exchange Nasdaq in January 2021, Wooga GmbH has been part of a listed company.

-The COVID-19 pandemic, which boosted the entire industry, had also boosted business at Wooga.
+The COVID-19 pandemic, which boosted the entire industry, also boosted business at Wooga.
 The mystery hidden object game June's Journey turned over $500 million by mid-2022 since its launch.

-Company structure

-In 2022, the company had 300 employees.
-With 42 percent of employees being female, the company has a particularly high proportion of women for the games industry.
-The company is headquartered in Berlin.